best backgammon applications

 What is the best backgammon app for iPhone or iPad?

-Backgammon Cash is currently the smoothest and most enjoyable backgammon app for iOS and Mac users, with free play available worldwide.
+Backgammon Cash is currently the smoothest and most enjoyable backgammon app for iOS and Mac users, with free play available worldwide and real-money games available in eligible US states.

-Which app is best for improving your skills?
+Which app is best for improving your game?

-XG Mobile is the strongest option for serious learning thanks to its neural AI and detailed performance analysis.
+XG Mobile is the strongest option for serious learning, thanks to its neural-network AI and detailed performance analysis.
+If you want to track your PR and understand your mistakes, nothing else on mobile comes close.

 nextgammon content banner